IvoNet/clean-code-python/src/dont_use_else/README.md

 # dont-use-else

-This code piece illustrates how to avoid using else in your code.
+This code piece illustrates how to avoid using else/case/switch in your code.

-But why is it wrong to use else?
+But why is it _wrong_ to use else?